razzzu/reinforcement-learning-project/README.md

 If you are new to Reinforcement learning or OpenAI Gym check out the [Tutorial Notebook](./rl_openai_tutorial.ipynb) Notebook.

+This was a class project and developed under an aggressive deadline and the notebooks have not been updated after the project so the files and code is not well organized.
 All the notebooks should run on Google Colab.